Everyone, when you think of a resort destination in Indonesia, where comes to mind?

 Once you arrive at Sanur Port, first show your online ticket at the check-in counter or purchase a ticket on the spot.

 After that, while waiting in the waiting area, you will be given a lanyard ticket or a sticker as an identifier.
 It’s a good idea to get a general sense of who is on the same boat as you.
+In the waiting area, there is an electronic board showing the boat boarding order and times, so be sure to check it. *Note that sometimes the electronic board is not updated.

 Boarding begins about 10 to 30 minutes before departure.
 To ensure a smooth process for checking in your luggage and getting on the boat, it’s important to follow the staff’s instructions.
 Sanur Port is bustling with tourists, so acting early is the key to enjoying a stress-free journey.